 ONR may issue formal documents to ensure compliance with regulatory requirements.
-Under nuclear site licence conditions, ONR issues regulatory documents, which either permit an activity or require some form of action to be taken; these are usually collectively termed 'Licence Instruments' but can take other forms.
+Under nuclear site licence conditions, ONR issues regulatory documents, which either permit an activity or require some form of action to be taken; these are usually collectively termed 'Licence Instruments' (LIs) but can take other forms.
 In addition, inspectors may issue Enforcement Notices to secure improvements to safety.

-During this reporting period no formal documents were issued.
+In this period, no formal enforcement action was taken.